The Linx is one of Hoover’s bestselling stick/upright vacuums and with good reason.

 It also has a recessed area so that larger pieces of dirt like cereal can go through.

 The Dyson DC59 Motorhead in particular is also very good on bare floor.
-While it was still able to clean most of the dirt on one pass not having the brushroll on/off feature had some effect.
+It was able to clean most of the dirt in one pass.
+But not having the brush roll on/off feature did scatter some dirt.

 You really can’t go wrong with either one.
 Both will clean well on carpet and bare floor.

 You’ll just have to know your needs and budget.

 If you’re unwilling to fork out that much dough and don’t mind the lack of versatility then go with the Hoover, you’ll not regret doing so.
 It only costs less than $140 so it’s a bargain for the performance but remember it does not have any capability to clean above floors.